rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="Can Cloud Files be used for my cross-domain policy file?" col="in" href="accordion7" >}}

-No. The Cloud Files CDN does not support exposing a custom **crossdomain.xml** file, because the OpenStack Swift project considers this a required file.
-OpenStack Swift uses this as a global configuration file for the installation, and you can't modify for multiple tenants, such as our Public Cloud.
+No. The Cloud Files CDN does not support exposing a custom **crossdomain.xml** file because the OpenStack Swift project considers this a required file.
+OpenStack Swift uses this as a global configuration file for the installation, and you can't modify it for multiple tenants, such as our Public Cloud.
 {{< /accordion >}}